DSCI-310-2024/DSC310-Group16-Stellar_Classification/tests/README.md

 ## Tests for functions used in data analysis

 ### Running the tests
-The test suite can be run via:
+The test suite can be run from the project root directory via:

 ```
 pytest tests/*